Jvmian/truco-scoreboard-atmega328p/README.md

 ---

+## 👥 Project Contributions

+This project was developed as a collaborative academic work, with clearly defined technical responsibilities across its development stages.

+**João Victor Mian Valdomiro**
+- System conception and overall project coordination
+- Electronic circuit design and simulation using TinkerCAD
+- Firmware development in C++ for the ATmega328P
+- Custom PCB design
+- Project documentation and repository organization

+**Kaique Garrocini Miguel**
+- Physical assembly of the electronic prototype
+- Construction of the project maquette
+- Support during hardware validation and testing

+**Paola Lohana Santos Rabelo**
+**Felippe Andreazi**
+**Guilherme Rebequi**
+- General support during project development
+- Assistance with testing, validation, and project conclusion stages

+This distribution of responsibilities ensured the successful implementation and validation of the system.

+---

 ## 🚀 Final Notes

 This project emphasizes the importance of understanding embedded systems beyond code, combining electronics, firmware, and practical validation into a complete and functional solution.